jchelly/LightconeIO/docs/source/halo_lightcones.rst

   # Read the data
   halo_props = halos.read_halos_in_radius(vector, radius, properties)

-Again, this returns a dict of numpy arrays with the halo properties, but only halos in the specified patch of sky are included.
+Again, this returns a dict of unyt arrays with the halo properties, but only halos in the specified patch of sky are included.